-Gross credit risk exposure includes credit exposure on swaps, options, futures, forward rate agreements and forward foreign exchange agreements.

-(2) Contracts do not have coterminous settlement dates.
+- (1) Gross credit risk exposure includes credit exposure on swaps, options, futures, forward rate agreements and forward foreign exchange agreements. - (2) Contracts do not have coterminous settlement dates.
 However, master agreements provide for close-out netting.

-Total exposure to counterparties with positive exposure (meaning that counterparties owed OEFC) was \$2 million (March 2006 - \$20 million) and the total exposure to counterparties with negative exposure (meaning that OEFC owed the counterparties) was \$694 million (March 2006 - \$902 million) for a total net credit exposure of \$(692) million (March 2006 - (\$882) million).
+(3) Total exposure to counterparties with positive exposure (meaning that counterparties owed OEFC) was \$1 million.
+(2007-\$2 million) and the total exposure to counterparties with negative exposure (meaning that OEFC owed the counterparties) was \$729 million (2007-\$694 million) for a total net credit exposure of \$(728) million (2007-(\$692) million).

-The gross credit risk exposure represents the amount of loss that the OEFC would incur if every counterparty to which OEFC had credit risk exposure were to default at the same time and the netting of individual counterparty credit risk exposure were not allowed.
-The OEFC manages its credit risk exposure from derivatives by entering into contractual agreements (master agreements) that provide for termination netting and, if applicable, payment netting with virtually all of its counterparties.
+The gross credit risk exposure represents the amount of loss that OEFC would incur if every counterparty to which OEFC had credit risk exposure were to default at the same time and the netting of individual counterparty credit risk exposure were not allowed.
+Credit risk exposure from derivatives is managed by entering into contractual agreements (master agreements) that provide for termination netting and, if applicable, payment netting with virtually all of its counterparties.
 The net credit risk exposure includes the mitigating impact of these netting provisions.

-The OEFC manages its credit risk exposure by regularly monitoring compliance with credit limits and by dealing with counterparties with high credit quality.
-Exclusive of contracts with the Province, the OEFC's most significant concentration of credit risk as at March 31, 2007, was with one A+ rated counterparty which represented more than 10 per cent of the credit risk exposure.
-The net cost to the OEFC, if it had to replace the contracts with this counterparty, would be \$2 million (March 2006 - \$5 million).
+OEFC manages its credit risk exposure by regularly monitoring compliance with credit limits and by dealing with counterparties with high credit quality.
+Exclusive of contracts with the province, OEFC's most significant concentration of credit risk as at March 31, 2008, was with one A+ rated counterparty, which represented more than 10 per cent of the credit risk exposure.
+The cost to OEFC if it had to replace the contracts with this counterparty would be \$Nil (2007-\$2 million) since the contracts allow for netting of positions and OEFC owes more to this counterparty than is owed by the counterparty to OEFC.